 The graphic below shows the breakdown of Power NI's score from our survey.

+Responses were fairly mixed on the subject of costs – while some customers praised 'competitive pricing', others told us their plan is 'too expensive'.
 Power NI offers a choice of tariffs, including online-only tariffs and monthly or quarterly direct debit bills.

 Five stars for value for money because they're competitive on pricing.